Like making winter my bitch.

 It even has a scanner so you can scan your foods in the pantry for easier entry.

-It also tells you at the end of the day where you will be in 5-6 weeks if you eat the way you did that day every day.
+It also tells you where you will be in 5-6 weeks if you eat the way you did that day every day.

 A day of the week that you eat whatever you want and don’t even look at the calories.